ajfisher/nodebots-hcsr04/README.md

 To install, you need to put your backpack into "configuration mode".
 After flashing, this will configure the board with firmware IDs and default I2C address.
-Simply jump pin D2 HIGH (connect D2 to 5V).
+Simply pull pin D2 HIGH (connect D2 to 5V).
 Once complete, remove this jumper to use normally (see wiring diagram below).

 ![Configuration mode for Interchange Backpack](docs/img/backpack_program_bb.png)